Macrofacet Theory for Gaussian Process Statistical Surfaces: RESULTS

 \subsection{Comparisons with Gaussian Processes}

-We compare generalized macrofacet with isotropic GPISes proposed by Seyb et al.~\shortcite{GPIS} and Xu et al.~\shortcite{SCNoise} with different variance and roughness.
+We compare the generalized macrofacet with isotropic GPISes proposed by Seyb et al.~\shortcite{GPIS} and Xu et al.~\shortcite{SCNoise} with different variance and roughness.
 All GPISes use squared exponential kernel as their covariance kernel.
 We keep the variance and roughness of GPISes the same as macrofacet.
 We first verify whether macrofacet appears similar with GPIS with different pairs of variance and roughness.
-Figure~\ref{fig:cmp_gp} shows that no matter what variance and roughness it is, macrofacet appears similar with GPIS.
+Figure~\ref{fig:cmp_gp} shows that no matter what variance and roughness it is, our macrofacet appears similar to GPIS.

-We render generalized macrofacet and GPISes at the same time (100 seconds) in Figure~\ref{fig:cmp_et}.
-The result shows that macrofacet is significantly faster than GPISes and can render more samples per pixel (spp) at the same time because it is realization free.
-We note that there is a slight difference with the one rendered by GPIS approach at the sharp area of geometry.
-This is because the different independent assumption we make in order to convert GPISes into classic exponential media, as we discussed in Section~\ref{sec:discuss}.
-Moreover, we compare generalized macrofacet with a sptially variant GPIS in Figure~\ref{fig:teaser}.
-Our macrofacet still outperform previous work in rendering time and maintain a similar appearance.
+We render generalized macrofacet and previous GPIS approaches \cite{GPIS, SCNoise} at equal time (100 seconds) in Figure~\ref{fig:cmp_et}.
+The result shows that the macrofacet is significantly faster than GPIS approaches and can render more samples per pixel (spp) at the same time because it is realization free.

+Moreover, we compare the generalized macrofacet with spatially variant GPISes in Figure~\ref{fig:cmp_dragon} and Figure~\ref{fig:cmp_horse}.
+We use the converged results rendered by Xu et al.~\shortcite{SCNoise} as references.
+At equal time, the macrofacet has already converged when Seyb et al.~\shortcite{GPIS} only render 1 spp.
+Therefore, the MSE can also be viewed as the difference due to our independent assumption.
+At equal samples per pixel, the macrofacet achieves an order-of-magnitude improvement in rendering speed.
+Furthermore, the macrofacet converges faster than others within the same spp because we trace statistically rather than realizing implicit surfaces individually for each path.
+As a consequence, the macrofacet significantly outperforms previous work in rendering time and maintains a similar appearance.